 How cold can it get before your plants experience cold damage?
 Before you make the effort to protect any plant in your garden from frost, make sure it needs protecting!
-Most desert landscape plants don’t need special care.
-Know for sure by finding the cold tolerance of nearly 200 plants in the charts below.
+Most desert landscape plants don’t need special winter care.
+Know for sure by finding the cold tolerance of over 200 plants in the charts below.

 Every winter, desert gardeners have to make a judgment call when cold weather is in the forecast — “Should I cover my plants?
 Which ones?“